DLL Injection EDR Evasion 1: Hiding an elephant in the closet

 Legal disclaimer applies, by reading on you acknowledge that, see the legal disclaimer here.
 In short, you must not use the below information for any criminal or unethical purposes, and it should only be used by security professionals, or for those interested in cyber security to deepen your knowledge.

 I started this section by intending to ‘open source’ the DLL injector I have written for my red team framework, an injector written in C++, wrapped with Go, with a Go based DLL.
 I was going to talk about how CGO works, how you can do low level things in C++ and return out to your Go function, but instead this turned into a series of deeper learning of the windows internals and in turn, some upgrades to my injector.
-All of this is the prelude to my total rewrite in Rust.
-But more on that in another post.

 Whilst there is still a wrapper for this loader in Go contained in the project, for now I am just working on the C++ implementation (mostly from scratch), based on some recent research I have done from other blogs and security content creators.
 At the end of the post, I’ll introduce the Go wrapper for the DLL injector, and show how it can be used as part of a Go binary.